nanoc/nanoc.app/content/docs/tutorial.md

 A language that is commonly used instead of HTML is [Markdown](http://daringfireball.net/projects/markdown). nanoc comes with several different Markdown filters, including a filter for [kramdown](http://kramdown.gettalong.org/), a fast and featureful Markdown processor.

-Get rid of the content in <span class="filename">content/index.html</span> (but leave the forematter intact), and replace it with Markdown:
+Get rid of the content in <span class="filename">content/index.html</span> (but leave the frontmatter intact), and replace it with Markdown:

     ---
     title: "Denis’ Guide to Awesomeness"